Bachega/dataset_treater/README.md

 ## Usage

-This is a web application, so it should be self explanatory.
+This is a web application, so it should be easy to use (I hope).

 [streamlit-dataset_treater-2024-11-21-04-11-13.webm](https://github.com/user-attachments/assets/b3c6e0fb-1e4f-412f-9be1-c52ec28a6f3f)